Common reed bunting: Description

-The song of the male is a repetitive srip.
+The male's song is a repetitive srip.

 Behaviour

-Its natural food consists of insects when feeding young, and otherwise seeds.
+Its natural diet consists of insects when feeding its young, and seeds at other times.

 Breeding

-Breeding normally starts in early April, finishing in late August depending on location and altitude.
+Breeding usually begins in early April and ends in late August, depending on the location and altitude.
 The species is monogamous.
-The nest is built using twigs, grass and reeds lined with finer materials such as hair, moss and rootlets in a bush or reed tussock.
-4–5 olive-grey eggs are laid, which show the hair-like markings characteristic of those of buntings.
-The incubation period is 12–15 days where the chicks are fed by both parents.
+The nest, which is made of twigs, grass and reeds, is lined with finer materials such as hair, moss and rootlets, and is located in a bush or reed tussock.
+Four to five olive-grey eggs are laid, displaying the distinctive hair-like markings characteristic of those of buntings.
+The incubation period is 12–15 days, during which both parents feed the chicks.

 Status

-The reed bunting is not globally threatened and classified as least concern by the IUCN.
+The reed bunting is not globally threatened and is listed as least concern by the IUCN.
 The estimated European population is at least 4.8 million pairs, with particular strongholds in Sweden, Poland and Norway.
-However, the reed bunting is reportedly declining in Norway, Sweden, Denmark and Germany.
+However, the reed bunting is reported to be declining in Norway, Sweden, Denmark and Germany.